SEARCH WITH THE PROGRAM FINDER

 Study Abroad + Options

-API students participate in several excursions per session designed to help familiarize them with areas of their host city, country, and surrounding region.
-The following is a listing of all excursions for API Buenos Aires programs.
+API students participate excursions designed to help familiarize them with the culture and surrounding areas of their host city and country.
+The following is a listing of potential excursions for API Buenos Aires programs.
 API may need to modify the excursions offered in a given term due to travel restrictions or health and safety concerns.

 *Combined session summer students (e.g. Summer 1& 2, or Summer 1, 2, &3) will not repeat excursions.